 Best Toothbrush for Kids Aged 3-7

-Oral-B kids’ toothbrushes are a popular choice because they feature an array of Disney characters.
-The Oral-B toothbrush for kids ‘Stages’ range includes both manual and electric brushes, with manual brushes for ages 0-2, 3-5 and 6+.
-If you’re wondering whether to buy a manual or electric toothbrush for your child, this guide might help you decide.
+Oral-B kids' toothbrushes are a popular choice because they feature an array of Disney characters.
+The Oral-B toothbrush for kids ‘Stages' range includes both manual and electric brushes, with manual brushes for ages 0-2, 3-5 and 6+.
+If you're still undecided on the best type of toothbrush for your child, read about the pros and cons of electric toothbrushes for kids in our separate guide.

 If you're worried about graduating too quickly to bigger kids' toothbrushes, Totz Plus toothbrushes may be a good option.
 They are for 3 years and older, and easy for small hands to grip.